-This article provides information to businesses that are subject to the Privacy Act regarding their obligations under the Notifiable Data Breach Scheme.
+This article informs businesses subject to the Privacy Act regarding their obligations under the Notifiable Data Breach Scheme.

 What is the Notifiable Data Breach Scheme?